caananay/titicomglobal/README.md

    The website was designed using the following technologies:

-   HTML: is used to build the webpages
+   *HTML*: is used to build the webpages

-   Bootstrap and CSS: this was used for the page layout design, look and feel of the website.
+   *Bootstrap and CSS*: this was used for the page layout design, look and feel of the website.

-   Django: is a Python framework and was used to build the backend of the project, to link the frontend with the database.
+   *Django*: is a Python framework and was used to build the backend of the project, to link the frontend with the database.

-   Postgressql DB: is an SQL database, which has been used in this project to store the data.
+   *Postgressql DB*: is an SQL database, which has been used in this project to store the data.

 ### APP FUNCTIONALITY: